-Golf has long maintained an unsteady association with elitism, as a game started by wealthy players in private clubs meant to keep everyone else out.
-This was true of early American golf, where courses up to the early 1900s were only private affairs and the first country club was established by some of Boston’s wealthiest men in Brookline, Massachusetts.
+Golf has long maintained an unsteady association with elitism, often seen as a game started by wealthy players in private clubs meant to keep everyone else out.
+This was certainly true of early American golf, where courses up to the early 1900s were exlusively members-only private affairs.
+In fact, the very first country club in the country was established by some of Boston’s wealthiest men in Brookline, Massachusetts in 1882.
 It was at that historic club, aptly named The Country Club, that the future of golf in America changed in 1913.
-That was when a working class amateur golfer and son of immigrants Francis Ouimet became the first amateur and only the second American to win the U.S. Open.
+That was when a working class amateur golfer and son of immigrants Francis Ouimet became the first amateur and the second American to win the U.S. Open.
 The win would inspire the American public to take up the game as public courses became more common and people of various backgrounds tried their hands at the sport.
 In many ways, 1913 marks when golf became part of the larger American culture where it remains today.

 Eddie Lowery and Francis Ouimet.
 Boston Globe.